diogo-aos/QCThesis/thesis.md

 [7] H. Wang, J. Liu, J. Zhi, and C. Fu, “The Improvement of Quantum Genetic Algorithm and Its Application on Function Optimization,” vol. 2013, no. 1, 2013.

 [8] W. Liu, H. Chen, Q. Yan, Z. Liu, J. Xu, and Y. Zheng, “A novel quantum-inspired evolutionary algorithm based on variable angle-distance rotation,” 2010 IEEE World Congr.
 Comput.
 Intell.
 WCCI 2010 - 2010 IEEE Congr.
 Evol.
 Comput.
 CEC 2010, 2010.

+# Parallel computing - GPGPU
+The second direction of the work was given to parallel computing, more spefically to General-Purpose Computation on Graphics Processing Units (GPGPU).

+## Short Survey of available GPGPU frameworks

+## Comparison and choice
+It basically boils down to OpenCL vs CUDA.
+OpenCL has the advantage of portability with the issues of performance portability and harder to program.
+CUDA is easy to program, performs really good since it was designed alongside with the hardware itself but only works on NVIDIA devices.

+## Overview of CUDA

+# EAC for Big Data
+Short intro of what EAC is all about, the direction taken (GPU for acceleration), the challenges of big data, ...
+# overview of EAC

+## Partition generation
+This is the part